-PIRSA Fisheries and Aquaculture provides input to a range of State and Commonwealth Government initiatives, to ensure aquaculture development objectives and aspirations are adequately taken into account and factored into broader conservation policy development.
-As part of this activity, PIRSA Fisheries and Aquaculture regularly engages with the South Australian Department of Environment and Water (DEW), the Commonwealth Department of the Environment, the Environment Protection Authority (EPA), the Department for Infrastructure and Transport (DIT), the Planning and Land Use Services Division of the Attorney-General's Department (PLUS-AGD), and South Australian Landscape Boards.
+PIRSA Fisheries and Aquaculture provides input to a range of State and Commonwealth Government environmental and conservation initiatives, to ensure aquaculture development objectives and aspirations are adequately taken into account and factored into broader conservation policy development.
+As part of this activity, PIRSA Fisheries and Aquaculture regularly engages with the South Australian Department for Environment and Water (DEW), the Commonwealth Department of Agriculture, Water and the Environment (DAWE), the Environment Protection Authority (EPA), the Department for Infrastructure and Transport (DIT), the Planning and Land Use Services Division of the Attorney-General's Department (PLUS-AGD), and South Australian Landscape Boards.
 PIRSA Fisheries and Aquaculture will continue to participate in the implementation of the Landscape South Australia Act 2019.
 This will include input into subsequent regulations and regional plans that will be required to be reviewed for consistency to the new legislative requirements and as they relate to aquaculture development.

 PIRSA Fisheries and Aquaculture will continue to participate in Planning and Design Code amendments as they are reviewed under the Planning, Development and Infrastructure Act 2016.
 Planning tools, and policies are considered to ensure adequate representation of aquaculture development.
-PIRSA Fisheries and Aquaculture will also continue to participate in the implementation of the Planning, Development and Infrastructure Act 2016, to ensure that the new planning framework supports both marine-based and land-based aquaculture development in the State.
+PIRSA Fisheries and Aquaculture will also continue to participate in the implementation of the Planning, Development and Infrastructure Act 2016. to ensure that the new planning framework supports both marine-based and land-based aquaculture development in the State.

-PIRSA Fisheries and Aquaculture participates in consultation on referrals for development activities that could impact on the aquaculture industry, including major developments such as ports and other non-major developments such as dredging activities.
+PIRSA Fisheries and Aquaculture participates in consultation on referrals for development applications and aquatic activity licences that could impact on the aquaculture industry, including major developments such as ports and other non-major developments such as dredging activities.